PhD Thesis

 Once the student has met all the requirements for proceeding to PhD thesis defence, the application can be filed by following the steps below:

-2. An updated document listing publication details reporting PhD thesis results and an updated PDF dossier with all the publications concerning PhD thesis results (using the format specified in the Assessment prior to PhD thesis submission section).
+3. An updated PDF dossier with all the publications concerning PhD thesis results (using the format specified in the Assessment prior to PhD thesis submission section).

 2. The PhD student must apply for deposit by using THESIS (section "Requests" / "Thesis deposit") by completing the following steps: